Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Methodology

+{\bf Auto-encoder Module:} With the smoothed attributes $\Tilde{X}$ from GPR graph filters as input, we employ a multi-layer perceptron in the auto-encoders network, in which the encoder and the decoder are symmetric.
 The encoder aims to learn a robust embedding $Z^{L}$ and the initial clustering is performed using the common K-means algorithm \cite{Kmeans_1979}.
-Following Bo {\em et al.}~\cite{AGC_chun_wang_2019,Bo_2020_structural_deep}, we use student's t-distribution \cite{vanDerMaaten2008} as a kernel to measure the similarity between the representation vector $z_i$ (i-th row of $Z^{(L)}$) and the cluster center vector $\mu_{j}$ for $i^{th}$ sample and $j^{th}$ cluster -- more specifically,
+Following \cite{AGC_chun_wang_2019,Bo_2020_structural_deep}, we use student's t-distribution \cite{vanDerMaaten2008} as a kernel to measure the similarity between the representation vector $z_i$ (i-th row of $Z^{(L)}$) and the cluster center vector $\mu_{j}$ for $i^{th}$ sample and $j^{th}$ cluster -- more specifically,